-Roadside thingamajigs, or mystery roadside furniture as more educated people might refer to them, are those things you’ve seen in your peripheral vision as you drive along and wondered “what on earth is that?”
+Roadside thingamajigs, or mystery roadside furniture as more educated people might refer to them, are those things you’ve seen in your peripheral vision as you drive along and wondered “what on earth is that thing on the side of the road?”

 Cameras, but not speed cameras